 - McDonald’s (Kosher & Not Kosher)

 Sometimes you just want a simple burger in a hurry, and for that McDonald’s is the perfect solution.
-The Entrecote burger is better than a regular BigMac, but is sometimes overcooked.
-If I want a real fast-food burger experience, I prefer McDonald’s over some other Israeli franchises, which lack quality control and consistency.
+The Entrecote burger is better than a regular BigMac but is sometimes overcooked.
+If I want a real fast-food burger experience, I prefer McDonald’s over other Israeli franchises, lacking quality control and consistency.

 Some people like to stick with what they know.
-McDonald’s has a number of branches around Jerusalem, some kosher and some not.
+McDonald’s has several branches around Jerusalem, some kosher and some not.

 - Burger Market (Kosher).
 Popular as it is cheap, but I didn’t like the texture of the burger, the meat disintegrated when I ate it.
 I prefer to spend a bit extra for a better quality burger.

 - Casa Burger (Not Kosher).
 Burgers and other fast food in The First Station.

 - Crave (Mehuderet).
 For those who keep kosher and want to experience the taste of a bacon cheeseburger, then Crave provides the solution with lamb facon and cashew cheese.
 The burger menu includes a selection of steak burgers and smash burgers.
 I personally find it very expensive for what it is and for the same price, prefer a good steak burger at Jacko’s Street.
 Full Crave English menu.